 Hummingbird is not a penalty-based update, which is great for site owners.
 But just because you won’t be penalized, that doesn’t mean you shouldn’t take the update into consideration when building or editing your site.

 Take advantage of keyword research tools.

 Knowing what keywords to include on your site can be tricky.
 Using a keyword research tool can help you know what words and phrases will give your site the traffic you’re looking for: traffic that results in conversions.

 Adapt to voice search

-With more and more users taking advantage of AI voice search systems like Alexa, Siri, and the Google Home, you need to consider how to adapt your keywords to those tools.
-When a user makes a voice search, they are going to use a more conversational approach and will be less concise in their queries.
+With more and more users taking advantage of AI voice search systems like Alexa, Siri, and Google Home, you need to consider how to adapt your keywords to those tools.
+When a user does a voice search, they will use a more conversational approach and be less concise in their queries.
 Determine what kind of phrases your target audience will use, then adjust your content accordingly.

 Hummingbird searches for content that matches both the keyword and synonyms of the keyword entered into the query.
 Expand your keyword research to focus on synonyms and co-occurring terms to diversify your pages.

 Optimize anchor text